 Chances dialed back for tropical system to form in Atlantic, hurricane center says

-The National Hurricane Center continues to project a medium chance an Atlantic system could form into the season’s next tropical depression or storm.
+ORLANDO, Fla. — The National Hurricane Center lowered the chances an Atlantic system could form into the season’s next tropical depression or storm.

-In its 8 a.m. tropical outlook, the NHC said the area of disorganized thunderstorms is related to a low pressure system located about 750 miles northeast of the northern Leeward Islands.
+In its 2 p.m.
+Eastern time tropical outlook, the NHC said the area of disorganized thunderstorms is related to a low pressure system located about 800 miles north-northeast of the northern Leeward Islands.

-“Environmental conditions still could support tropical cyclone formation during the next two to three days while the system moves northwestward and then northward at 10 to 15 mph over the central subtropical Atlantic,” forecasters said.
+“Environmental conditions are becoming less favorable for tropical cyclone formation, and the low is expected to merge with a frontal system over the north central Atlantic in about two to three days,” forecasters said.

 Its path takes up into the middle of the Atlantic so it is no threat to land.

-Forecasters give it a 40% chance to form in the next two days, and 50% chance in the next seven.
+Forecasters give it a 30% chance to form in the next two days, and 30% chance in the next seven.
+The system had been given as high as 70% chance to form as late as Sunday.

 If it were to spin up into named-storm status, it could become Tropical Storm Emily, the fifth named system of the Atlantic hurricane season that runs from June 1-Nov.
 30.

-The NHC also continues to report on a system with 0% chance of formation but sporting gale-force winds in the western Atlantic several hundred miles south of Cape Race, Newfoundland.
-The nontropical low pressure system that emerged off the coast of the Carolinas over the weekend has now merged with a frontal system, and not expected to develop further.
+The NHC earlier Tuesday dropped to 0% the chance of formation of a system sporting gale-force winds in the western Atlantic several hundred miles south of Cape Race, Newfoundland.
+The nontropical low pressure system that emerged off the coast of the Carolinas over the weekend had merged with a frontal system, and was not expected to develop further.

 While the season’s tropical systems have not been a major threat to Florida so far, the state has been producing its own series of severe weather of late.